-The OptiView DAB IHC Detection Kit causes a brown or red colored reaction product to precipitate at the antigen sites localized by the primary antibody.
+The ultraView Universal DAB Detection Kit causes a brown colored reaction product to precipitate at the antigen sites localized by the primary antibody.
 A qualified pathologist who is experienced in immunohistochemical procedures must evaluate controls and qualify the stained product before interpreting results.
-Staining of negative controls must be noted first, and these results compared to the stained material to verify that the signal generated is not the cause of nonspecific interactions.
+Staining of negative controls must be noted first, and these results compared to the stained material to verify that the signal generated is not the result of nonspecific interactions.